-Treatment for Hepatitis C is available across Scotland on the NHS.
-Not everyone is suitable for treatment though and an assessment process will decide if and when you can begin.
+Treatment for hepatitis C is available across Scotland on the NHS.
+There are a number of treatments available, and your doctor will assess you to find a suitable option.
 The assessment process includes a number of factors including looking at what damage the virus has done to your body so far, how the medication may affect any other health conditions you have and your ability to attend regular medical appointments during the treatment.

 If you do start treatment and it doesn’t work first time to clear the virus, you’ll be able to talk to your doctor about trying again.